rmsim/onehundred/README.md

 `Goal` I'll be coding for a hundred days consecutively to practice coding on java.

+## Back to my goal:

+Try and fail again, and then try more and fail more.

+Hello, I'm back!

+`001` Got started on LeetCode

+I thought I had to write a main class too to check my output but turns out, the TwoSum question didn't care for that, they just want us to write the function.
+Good to know.

 ### Previous log:
 `001` HackNY - worked on thefoodpla.net
 `002` HackNY - used my own github to demo, sadly, we didn't do anything with the API but showed our idea via a webpage which is essentially powerpoint 2.0... :(